Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 XYZ || XYZ
 ~~~~~~~~~~

-This option aligns all three axes of the pick point with all three axis
+This option aligns all three axes of the pick point with all three axes
 of the :ref:`reference frame <reference-frame>`.
 This setting is typically used when there is a
 flexible gripper to pick the objects, e.g. a vacuum cup to pick